rss-sre-1/Rss-Quick-Start/SettingUpDocutest.md

 All files used for setup are available within the Docutest repository.

+### From Your Own Build
+If you would like to modify the Docutest source code, fork the repository and create your own.
+After any changes you make, build the application and push it to a docker repository, then begin the From an Image section.

 ### From An Image
 This is likely going to be the easiest way to set up the Docutest.
 Download the contents of [the manifests folder.](https://github.com/rss-sre-1/Docutest/tree/master/manifests)

 If you have you own Docutest image you would like to use, change the docutest-deployment.yml to use that, rather than "eilonwy/docutest:latest."
 Additionally, Docutest will need access to a PostgrSQL database.
 If you need help creating a database, refer to [this link.](https://github.com/rss-sre-1/Rss-Quick-Start/blob/main/SettingUpPostgreSQL) The credentials and url to the database are set in a Kubernetes secret named "docutest-database."
 The secret can be create with this form:
 ```
 kubectl create secret generic docutest-database --from-literal='url=yourURL' --from-literal='username=yourUsr' --from-literal='password=yourPW'
 ```